 Other sizes available upon request.
 Shipping prices vary depending on delivery address.

-*After you place your order, we will confirm with you what the Shipping Costs will be.
+*After you place your order, we will confirm with you availability, and what the Shipping Costs will be.
 Delivery time usually approximately 3 weeks or sooner.

 Slim Arrons (from Wikipedia)

 At 18 years old, Aarons enlisted in the U.S. Army, working as a photographer at West Point and later serving as a combat photographer in World War II and earning a Purple Heart.
 Aarons said that combat had taught him that the only beach worth landing on was "decorated with beautiful, seminude girls tanning in a tranquil sun."

 After the war, Aarons moved to California and began photographing celebrities.
 In California, he shot his most praised photo, Kings of Hollywood, a 1957 New's Year's Eve photograph depicting Clark Gable, Van Heflin, Gary Cooper and James Stewart relaxing at a bar in full formal wear.
 Aaron's work appeared in Life, Town & Country and Holiday magazines.

 Aarons never used a stylist, or a makeup artist.